Cecilia Reyes

-Dr. Cecilia Reyes is a fictional character appearing in American comic books published by Marvel Comics.
+Cecilia Reyes is a fictional character appearing in American comic books published by Marvel Comics.
 Created by Scott Lobdell and Carlos Pacheco, the character first appeared in X-Men (vol. 2) #65 (June 1997).
 She belongs to the subspecies of humans called mutants, who are born with superhuman abilities.

-Raised in the Bronx, she is Latin American (originating from Puerto Rico) medical doctor specializing in trauma surgery.
+Raised in the Bronx by her Puerto Rican family, she is a medical doctor specializing in trauma surgery.
 She has the mutant ability to project a force field around her body.
-Unlike most X-Men, she has no interest in superheroics, and desires only to live an ordinary life, having been forced into the team by circumstance.
+Unlike most X-Men, she has no interest in superheroics and desires only to live an ordinary life, having been forced into the team by circumstance.
 Cecilia Reyes was briefly a member of the X-Men and often works to assist them.

-Alice Braga portrayed Dr. Cecilia Reyes in the 2020 film The New Mutants.

 Publication history

 Created by writer Scott Lobdell and artist Carlos Pacheco, she first appeared in X-Men (vol. 2) #65 (June 1997).

 Fictional character biography

 Cecilia Reyes decided to become a doctor when her father was gunned down in front of her as a child, and she was unable to do anything to help him.
 The X-Men tried recruiting her when it was discovered that she was a mutant, but Reyes had no interest in being a superhero.
 She preferred to pursue her trauma surgeon career.